Crypto-Utopian/real-world-DAP/README.md

 <h2> But Why, tho? </h2>
 Purchasing a home, for most people, is the single largest financial decision of their life.
 Sadly, real estate "buyers" make their decisions based only on the **LIMITED** data exposed to them from simple search filters or after an open house.
-And even for "buyers" who want to do **thorough** research, the data points they want are often isolated and require experience with APIs, Databases, Webs Scraping, or ETL/ELT to extract it.</br>
+And even for "buyers" who want to do **thorough** research, the data points they want are often isolated and require experience with APIs, Databases, Webs Scraping, or ETL/ELT to extract it.
 However, I believe truely suffecient data should be easyily accessible and curated into one platform for all "buyers" in order to make a more informed purchasing decision.<br/><br/>

 <h2> Who can Contribute and How </h2>